-A2(1-2) Record Type (= "42")
+1. A2(1-2) Record Type (= "42")

-F18.12 Seconds of day (typically to < 100ns for SLR/LLR or <1 ps for transponder ranging).
+2. F18.12 Seconds of day (typically to $\leq$ 100ns for SLR/LLR or $\leq$ 1 ps for transponder ranging).
 Station clock corrections should be applied for all targets.

-F18.12 Time-of-flight in seconds (two way) {Will there every be any reason for one-way calibration information?}
+3. F18.12 Time-of-flight in seconds (two way)

-A4 System configuration ID
+4. A4 System configuration ID

-A4 Calibration configuration ID (unique within the file)
+5. A4 Calibration configuration ID (unique within the file)

-F8.4 Sum of all time or point angle varying electronic and geometric terms needed to compute calibration (m, one way); must be present to compute system delay)
+6. F8.4 Sum of all time or point angle varying electronic and geometric terms needed to compute calibration (m, one way); must be present to compute system delay

-I1 Type of data
+7. I1 Type of data

 0=station combined transmit and receive calibration ("normal" SLR/LLR)

 1=station transmit calibration (e.g., one-way ranging to transponders)

 2=station receive calibration

 3=target combined transmit and receive calibrations

 4=target transmit calibration

 5=target receive calibration

-I1 Calibration Type Indicator
+8. I1 Calibration Type Indicator

 0=not used or undefined

-l=(do not use)
+1=(do not use)

 2=external calibrations

 3=internal calibrations - telescope

 4=internal calibrations - building

 5=burst calibrations

 6=other

-I1 Filter flag
+9. I1 Filter flag

 0=unknown

-l=noise
+1=noise

-T-1 2=data
+2=data

-I1 Detector channel
+10. I1 Detector channel

 0=not applicable or "all"

 1-4 for quadrant

-T1 1-n for many channels
+1-n for many channels

-II Stop number (in multiple-stop system)
+11. I1 Stop number (in multiple-stop system)

 0=not applicable or unknown

+1-n=stop number

-T1 1-n=stop number Calibration Span
+12. I1 Calibration Span

-11 0 = not applicable (e.g. Calibration type indicator is "nominal")
+0 = not applicable (e.g. Calibration type indicator is "nominal")

-0 - not applicable (e.g. Cambration type indicator is monthlair)

-1 = Pre-calibration only 2 = Post-calibration only 3 = Combined (pre- and post-calibrations or multiple) 4 = Real-time calibration (data taken while ranging to a 5 = One of multiple calibrations (see below) I5 Receive Amplitude - a positive linear scale value I5 Transmit Amplitude - a positive linear scale value
+1 = Pre-calibration only

+2 = Post-calibration only

+3 = Combined (pre- and post-calibrations or multiple)

+4 = Real-time calibration (data taken while ranging to a satellite)

+5 = One of multiple calibrations (see below)

+13. I5 Receive Amplitude - a positive linear scale value

+14. I5 Transmit Amplitude - a positive linear scale value

 Two "internal calibration" values are specified for the Calibration Type Indicator, since the term has historically been used with two different meanings.
 "Telescope" means that the calibration target (e.g., a corner cube) is attached to the telescope.
 This implies that calibrations can be taken at virtual any telescope orientation.
 This can also permit "real time" calibration during a satellite pass.
 "Building" means that the calibration target is in a fixed position in the telescope dome or shelter and not attached to the telescope.
-It is essentially an external calibration target moved indoors.
+It is essentially an external calibration target moved indoors.'